 Rice has spoken at the National Baseball Hall of Fame in Cooperstown, N.Y., twice (2005 and 2009), at the hall’s annual symposium, in support of Louis Sockalexis and the largely unrecognized Native American pioneer players.

 In 2010, Rice partnered with the Maine Indian Tribal-State Commission (MITSC) to set up a symposium to encourage all Maine public schools still using inappropriate Native American nicknames and mascots to stop the practice.
-Rice has joined representatives of Maine’s Wabenaki Alliance in campaigns to protest schools that continued such use; by 2016 only one Maine high school had not complied.
+Rice joined representatives of Maine’s Wabanaki Alliance in campaigns to protest schools that continued such use.
+By fall of 2019 the last school had stopped.
+Today, Maine is the first state in the nation to end public school use of Native American nicknames and mascots.

 In a special ceremony, in October of 2013, Rice donated all the clippings, photographs and artifacts from more than one-quarter of a century of research on Louis and Andrew Sockalexis, to the Maine State Library and Museum in Augusta.

-The son of the late Al and Ruthe Rice and older brother of the late Gary Rice, he is married to Susan Rice, who has brought a wonderful music into his life, and the couple lives in beautiful St Andrews by the Sea, New Brunswick.
+The son of the late Al and Ruthe Rice and older brother of the late Gary Rice, he is married to Susan Rice and the couple lives in beautiful St Andrews by-the-Sea, New Brunswick.
 His godson, Joseph Faucher, who holds his bachelor’s degree from Brown University and his Ph.D. from Yale University, brings him special joy.